We pray for the dying; for those who have terminal illness; for all who feel forsaken and afraid; for those who are in the darkness of despair.

 3. The work of the Guild Chapel at Walsingham

-4. ST STEPHEN, GLOUCESTER ROAD, SOUTH KENSINGTON (London) Vicar: Reg Bushau
+4. ST STEPHEN, GLOUCESTER ROAD, SOUTH KENSINGTON (London) p-in-c: Philip Barnes

-5. SS PETER & PAUL, BLEADON (Bath & Wells) Tim Erridge;
+5. SS PETER & PAUL, BLEADON and Bourneville (Bath & Wells): Tim Erridge;

-ST MARGARET, TINTINHULL with Chilthorne Domer, Yeovil Marsh and Thorne Coffin. p-in-c: Peter Down.
+ST MARGARET, TINTINHULL with Chilthorne Domer, Yeovil Marsh, Thorne Coffin & Lufton. p-in-c: Peter Down.

-6. SS MARY AND BARTHOLOMEW, HAMPTON-IN-ARDEN (Birmingham): Vacant
+6. SS MARY AND BARTHOLOMEW, HAMPTON-IN-ARDEN (Birmingham): Stuart Dimes

-7. ALL HALLOWS EASTON (Bristol) p-in-c: Jones Matamwakwenda
+7. ALL HALLOWS EASTON (Bristol) p-in-c: Jones Mutamwakwenda

-8. ST MARTIN, CHIPPING ONGAR with Shelley (Chelmsford) Rector: Noelle Taylor
+8. ST MARTIN, CHIPPING ONGAR with Shelley, Greensted juxta Ongar and Stanford Rivers (Chelmsford) Rector: Noelle Taylor

 ALL SAINTS, STOCK HARVARD p-in-c: Stephen Need